List of content you will read in this article:

-Shell is also a user interface that processes all the commands that you type in the command-line interface.
-Shell will read and interpret the commands and will guide your computer to perform the tasks you are commanding for.
+Shell is also a user interface that processes all the commands you type in the command-line interface.
+Shell will read and interpret the commands and guide your computer to perform the tasks you are commanding.
 Shell manages the CLI and works as a bridge between the computer and its user.
-You can manage files and directories using shell, open and close a window, manage system processes, perform various tasks on repeat, and more.
-There are many types of shells but Windows shell and Bash shell are the most common ones.
-Windows shell as you can imagine is for Windows operating systems and bash is for Linux and Mac OS.
-Let’s see how these shells work by getting to know them a little better.
+You can manage files and directories using a shell, open and close a window, manage system processes, perform various tasks on repeat, and more.
+There are many types of shells, but Windows shells and Bash shells are the most common ones.
+As you can imagine, Windows shell is for Windows operating systems, and bash is for Linux and Mac OS.
+Let’s see how these shells work by getting to know them better.

-Windows shell is what we know as Command Prompt and its executable file is CMD.exe.
-Command Prompt has been used by Microsoft since MS-DOS was more popular than Windows.
+We know the Windows shell as Command Prompt, and its executable file is CMD.exe.
+Microsoft has used Command Prompt since MS-DOS was more popular than Windows.
 Opening Command Prompt in Windows is easy.
-You can open the run box by pressing the Windows +R buttons together and type CMD in the field and hit Enter.
-Alternatively, you can go to Start and then All Programs and click on Accessories then open Command Prompt.
+You can open the run box by pressing the Windows +R buttons together, typing CMD in the field, and hitting Enter.
+Alternatively, you can go to Start and All Programs, click on Accessories, then open Command Prompt.

-In Windows Shell, you can type a command and it will run on the black command prompt window to perform the task for you.
-You can either type a single command on the CMD window or a combination of commands depending on your requirement.
-The commands will run in a sequence where one command will be executed after one another.
-With the command prompt, you can monitor and manage several things on your Windows computer including:
+In Windows Shell, you can type a command that will run on the black command prompt window to perform the task for you.
+Depending on your requirement, you can either type a single command on the CMD window or a combination of commands.
+The commands will run in a sequence where one command will be executed after another.
+With the command prompt, you can monitor and manage several things on your Windows computer, including: